kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 aliases | grep kubectl
 ```

-I don't want to bore you by watching me type out the same commands over and over again.
-So I'll speed things up by use these aliases whenever I can.
+Watching me type out the same commands over and over again can get a bit boring.
+So I'll speed things up by using these aliases whenever I can.
-However you might struggle to follow the demos if I'm using these cryptic looking aliases.
+However you might find these aliases a little cryptic and hard to follow.
 That's why I've also installed the globalias plugin.
 This plugin auto expands an alias to the actual underlying command.
 Let me show you what I mean.